The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 9. Hypothesis Testing#

-There are several ways we could formulate this question, including Fisher null hypothesis testing, Neyman-Pearson decision theory, and Bayesian inference.
-What I present here is a subset of all three that makes up most of what people use in practice, which I will call classical hypothesis testing.
+There are several ways to formulate this question, including Fisher null hypothesis testing, Neyman-Pearson decision theory, and Bayesian inference.
+What I present here is a subset of all three that is most often used in practice, which I will call classical hypothesis testing.

 Click here to run this notebook on Colab.